Jpmullins/epistemic_ai/README.md

 - `figures/` – TikZ assets, e.g. `knowledge-update-flow.tex` renders the epistemic update loop diagram.
 - `references.bib` – BibTeX database covering epistemic logic, graded modal logic, and agent benchmarks.
 - `code/` – toy Python modules (`knowledge_base.py`, `pipeline_loop.py`) that demonstrate the knowledge-base API discussed in the text.
-- `structure.json` – JSON outline of the manuscript used by upstream tooling when syncing from the DOCX draft.
-- `AGENTS.md` – authoring guidelines and future repository layout expectations (Python packages, tests, prompts) for expanding this project beyond the manuscript.

 Auxiliary build outputs (`main.aux`, `main.log`, etc.) are committed for convenience but can be regenerated at any time.